trustedci/swe-guide-site/pages/tools.md

 * Cluster interruptions.
 For example:

-	* Only check email at certain times (see [Boomerang for Gmail](https://www.boomeranggmail.com/) if you use gmail and need to access your email, but don't want to see incoming emails).
+	* Only check email at certain times (see [Boomerang for Gmail](https://www.boomeranggmail.com/) if you use gmail or [Boomerang for Outlook](https://www.boomerangoutlook.com/) if you use Outlook.
+This allows you to access your email, but not see new emails until a set time).

 	* Schedule meetings as close together.